Seismology101/Notebook/book/intro.md

 # Introduction ✨

 Hi guys 👋, welcome to seismology notebook.
+The notebook is mainly about seismological theory and programming